coyo8/coyo8.github.io/_pages/about.md

 <img class="profile-picture" src="{{ site.url }}/assets/images/profile.jpg" alt="profile">

 Welcome to my virtual realm!
 I am software engineer who create mobile apps and extremely curious about finding what is absolute truth.
-I am passionate about computers and science behind learning, if you have any crazy and ideas worth sharing do write me up.
-These days I am pondering over this question:
+I am extremely about computers and science behind learning.
+I am pondering over this questions these days.

-> Why becoming expert in a field takes so long?
-Is there a way to accelerate it?

-Right now, I am pushing my limit as an iOS Developer at [Grab][grab] codebase.
-Just before it, I was leading [Udacity Full Stack Nanodegree][fsnd] program and made it most revered by students.
-I am also a member of [Python Software Foundation][PSF].
-In past, I’ve worked at [The Walt Disney Company][disney] and [CMU][cmu] as a Software Engineer and Educational Game Researcher respectively.
+> Does Gödel's Incompleteness Theorem proves that Singularity is not possible?

-To get updated with my newest projects, go straight to my [GitHub][github] account.
-Apart from these, if you would like to stumble upon my older writings which still reside in my [medium][medium] blog.
+To get updated with my newest projects, go straight to my [GitHub][github] account or checkout the [projects]({{ site.url }}/projects/) section.
+If you have something intresting to share and want to meet for a coffee?

-The site name, [Rudrakos]() (pronounced “roo d-ruh kohs”) is a combination of two sanskrit words i.e. [Rudra][rudra] (mightiest of mighty) and Kosa (pocket), meaning container of omnipotent.

-Still haven't found what you are looking for or want to meet for a coffee?
 Feel free to contact me.

 <div class="social-icon"><a id="pdf-ic" href="{{ site.url }}/assets/pdf/resume.pdf" target="_blank">
     <i class="fa fa-file-pdf-o social-icon"></i>
   </a>
-  <span><font size="1">Download Resume | Updated on 15 December, 2018 </font></span>
+  <span><font size="2">Download Resume | Updated on 15 December, 2018 </font></span>
 </div>

 ---